aldenm01/stat386-projects/_posts/2022-09-27-Blog-Tutorial.md

 ![Test Image](https://github.com/aldenm01/stat386-projects/blob/main/assets/images/Serenes.png)

 This was done intentionally.
-Normally, if a reader was looking at this table, they may scroll down far enough to obscure the columns, and remembering the columns while looking down the list would be frustrating.
-However, that causes errors for us since we cannot take run pd.to_numeric on strings.
-We could go through and remove each row individually that has this problem, but I like to use less code when I can, so here's a more efficient line.
+Normally, if an internet surfer was looking at this table, he/she may scroll down far enough to obscure the columns, and remembering the columns while looking down the list would be frustrating.
+However, this causes errors since we cannot take run pd.to_numeric on strings.
+We could go through and remove each row individually that has this problem, but I like to use less lines when I can, so here's a more efficient solution.
 The Str column value for the bad rows has the string, 'Str' as the value, so this gets rid of those rows, much like how grep -v 'argument' works in the command line.

 BOLTable = BOLTable[BOLTable['Str'].str.contains('Str')==False]